santhosh-whiztekcorp/user-groups-api/USER_GROUPS_CHANGES.md

 - `username` → User's username
 - `email` → User's email address
 - `image` → User's profile image URL
+- `isInvited` → Boolean indicating if the user has a pending invitation for this group

 <br />